 In May 2019, the UOG entered into an agreement with the Foundation to borrow the principal amount of \$1,400,000, plus interest on the unpaid principal balance at the rate of 1.25% plus the federal rate.
-The said principal and interest shall be paid in the following installments based on the following: interest only on the 5th of each quarter through July 5, 2021 and interest and principal thereafter on the 5th of each quarter (if the principal is not repaid by July 5, 2021) until the principal and interest are fully paid except that the final installment of the entire loan, if not sooner paid, shall be due and payable upon funding by BG Investment Services towards the UOG Triton Engagement Center Phase I Project (Storm Mitigation Outfall) or within five years from the date of the note.
-As of December 31, 2019, the outstanding receivable balance is \$1,157,057.
+The said principal and interest shall be paid in the following installments based on the following: interest only on the 5th of each quarter through July 5, 2021 and interest and principal thereafter on the 5th of each quarter (if the principal is not repaid by July 5, 2021) until the principal and interest are fully paid except that the final installment of the entire loan, if not sooner paid, shall be due and payable upon funding by BG Investment Services towards the UOG Triton Engagement Center Phase I Project (Storm Mitigation Outfall) or within five years from the date of the note As of December 31, 2020 and 2019, the outstanding receivable and interest balances are \$1,439,488 and \$1,157,057, respectively.
 Given the difficulty in predicting when drawdowns or funding will occur, presentation of future principal and interest amortization is not possible at this time.